alexmngn/ember-route-history/README.md

     routeHistory: Ember.inject.service(),

     onInsert: Ember.on('didInsertElement', function () {
-        const currentRouteName = this.get('routeHistory.current'); // Returns the current route name. const previousRouteName = this.get('routeHistory.previous'); // Returns the name of the previously visited route. const fullRouteHistory = this.get('routeHistory.history'); // Returns an array of route names.
+        const currentRouteName = this.get('routeHistory.current');      // Returns the current route name. const currentRouteID = this.get('routeHistory.currentRouteID'); // Returns the current route id.

+        const previousRouteName = this.get('routeHistory.previous');      // Returns the name of the previously visited route. const previousRouteID = this.get('routeHistory.previousRouteID'); // Returns the name of the previously visited route id.

+        const fullRouteHistory = this.get('routeHistory.history'); // Returns an array of route objects (name and id). const routeHistory = this.get('routeHistory.history');     // Returns an array of route names.
     }
 });
 ```